 Eating, drinking and nightlife

 Ranging from relaxed BBQ joints to the most upmarket of restaurants, Anguilla has a surprising diversity of culinary experiences available.
-Many of the top resorts have great restaurant which can be booked even if you’re not a guest.
+Many of the top resorts have great restaurants which can be booked even if you’re not a guest.
 You’ll also find many different eateries either serving up Caribbean delights or a wide range of cuisines, usually run by expats.

 And of course any trip to Anguilla wouldn’t be complete with spending some time hanging out at the beach bars.
 Sip a rum punch or a beer and enjoy the sunshine and relaxed rhythms of the Caribbean.
 As afternoon heads to evening, find your way to some of the great entertainment venues and clubs including the iconic Pump House which plays reggae into the early hours.